RelianceScope: An Analytical Framework for Examining Students' Reliance on Generative AI Chatbots in Problem Solving

 We provide guidelines for classifying reliance patterns in practice.
 First, an interaction segment may exhibit multiple indicators of different reliance patterns.
 In such cases, classifiers (human or automated) should prioritize annotating the less-reliant modes (i.e., constructive) that are assumed to be rarer, thereby capturing more nuanced forms of reliance.
 For example, in Figure~\ref{fig:example_conversation}, the first interaction segment is annotated as \textit{Active} because it contains evidence of active engagement, even though other parts of the segment display \textit{Passive} behaviors.

 Second, classifiers should consider adjacent interaction segments when determining the engagement mode.
 Engagement with a given knowledge component may be revealed in its subsequent segment rather than within itself.
 For instance, in Figure~\ref{fig:example_conversation}, the student initially discusses one knowledge component (``methods'') and then, in the subsequent segment, extends the conversation to a related component (``JavaScript'').
-Because the student builds on the initial explanation by asking follow-up questions, engagement with the first knowledge component is annotated as \textit{Active}.
-In contrast, engagement with the second knowledge component is annotated as \textit{Passive}, as the student reads the chatbot's response without asking further questions or modifying the relevant part of the artifact.
+Because the student builds on the initial explanation by asking follow-up questions, the first interaction segment is annotated as \textit{Active} response-use.
+In contrast, the second is annotated as \textit{Passive} response-use, as the student neither asked further questions nor modified the relevant part of the artifact.